Chemistry

 Why is this course for me?

-All materials and living things consist of atoms and molecules that are linked together in many different ways.
-Chemistry is a study of these, how they form and react.
+All materials and living things consist of atoms that are linked together in many different ways in molecules.
+Chemistry is a study of these molecules, how they form and react.
 Life, metabolism, pharmaceuticals, forensic analysis and the development of new energy supplies, computer chips and medical devices: none of these can be fully developed or understood without chemistry.

 Course Pathways